 2-up imposition Prints two document pages on each side of a single sheet of paper.
 Administrator Has full access to all Command WorkStation and Fiery server control panel functions.
 Administrator password is required.
 Alignment Alignment controls allow you to specify the placement of a page within its predefined slot on the sheet.
-For example, if a page has been scaled smaller than the slot, you can align the page to the top-left corner of the slot by clicking the control that corresponds to that position. aspect ratio Relationship of width to height.
-In general, portrait equals a width less than (<) the height.
-Landscape equals a width greater than (>) the height.
-Back Color Profile Choose the default color profile that will be applied only to the back side of your media.
-This attribute can be overridden by specifying a different color profile in Job Properties. bleed Extension of the content beyond a trim mark, used to ensure that the printed area extends to the very edge of a trimmed page. clipping indicators Appear when specified scaling values will cause the page to print beyond the edge of the sheet.
-When the window is in Layout mode, any clipped page edge is highlighted in yellow.
-When the window is in Preview mode, the
+For example, if a page has been scaled smaller than the slot, you can align the page to the top-left corner of the slot by clicking the control that corresponds to that position.

+Relationship of width to height.
+In general, portrait equals a width less than your media.
+This attribute can be overridden by specifying a different color profile in Job Properties.